 We are dedicated to provide guidance and knowledge and quality products that can at least help to support the changes necessary to create a better tomorrow for anyone who chooses to start to make these changes.
 Consider it an investment in your future.
 It is also an investment in your family, your children’s families and generations to come.

-*This statement has not been evaluated by the FDA.
-No products referred to on this site are intended to diagnose, treat, cure or prevent any disease or condition.
+*These statements have not been evaluated by the FDA.
+No products or suggestions referred to on this site are intended to diagnose, treat, cure or prevent any disease or condition.
 Apparently, the FDA is only concerned with deciding if profitable drugs from billion dollar pharmaceutical companies can be used for improving health, and not if food and supplements can be used to mitigate chronic or acute conditions.
 Since this is the case, we always advise close communication with your physician before changing anything in your diet or exercise program.
 Most Doctors will likely agree with us anyway!

 Every Year more than 4 billion pounds of toxic chemicals are expelled through various means into the environment.
 4 billion pounds!
 That is nearly a half pound of harmful or deadly toxins per person, every year!
 Ever tried eating a half pound of toxins?
 If taken at once, they would probably kill you.
 Thankfully we get them over time in minute amounts.
 Many of these toxic chemicals, however, can build up in your body and are still detrimental to your overall health.
 Being exposed to even small amounts of these substances has been clinically linked to a variety of negative and unhealthy side effects.
 Normally, our organs, like the kidneys and liver, are able to detox our system.
 They then rid our body of polluting chemicals and mild toxins.